tminglei/binder-swagger-java/README.md

   <version>0.3.0</version>
 </dependency>
 ```
-1) define and register your api operations
+1) define and register your api operations:
 ```java
 // in `PetResource.java`
 static {  // for swagger